irfanjmdn/r65/README.md

 - **Caps Lock Indicator Light**: The Caps Lock indicator light doesn't turn on.
 This issue is fixable, but I’m not experienced enough to handle it.
 - **RGB Light Effects**: RGB light effects might be slightly misaligned.
-#### For a fully functional firmware without issues, flash the original firmware file located in the `/extras` directory.
+#### For a fully functional firmware without issues, flash the original firmware file.
 We don't have the source for this specific precompiled file, unfortunately.

 ## Guide